The history of knitting is fascinating!

 Norwegian Knitting History

-Norwegian knitting is now very famous, and handknitted Norwegian mitten designs are very popular.
+Norwegian knitting and handknitted Norwegian mitten designs are famous.

 - No Idle Hands The Social History of American Knitting by Anne L. MacDonald